 Whenever Possible, Make Spaces Multi-Functional

 It is common for a school room or kid’s play area to double as an office.
 This is similar to a kitchen bar that is used for studying and eating dinner, too.
 Consider the use of large items, like a Murphy bed, that doubles as shelving or decorative storage.
-In a simplified home, interior real estate is a hot commodity so most designs need to be space saving and multi-functional.
+Making the most out of storage space is particularly crucial for manufactured and mobile homes.
+Interior real estate is a hot commodity so most designs need to be space saving and multi-functional.